 Want to learn more about Ed Lowe and his success story?
 Check out our archives.

-“Ed Lowe, who invented Kitty Litter in 1947, understood how powerful information is,” says Heidi Connor, archivist and curator of the foundation’s historical collections.
+“Ed Lowe, who invented Kitty Litter in 1947, understood how powerful information is,” says Heidi Connor, former archivist and curator of the foundation’s historical collections.
 “He was zealous about saving his business records and personal papers, and he also wrote extensively, so we have a wealth of resources to draw from.”

 The Edward Lowe Foundation Archives hold about 500 linear feet of materials and are housed at the Edward Lowe Legacy Center on the foundation’s property in southwest Michigan.
 Within the center, the foundation has built a climate-controlled storage vault specifically for the archival collections, along with an office for researchers.